mosa/MOSA-Project/Source/Docs/compiler-transformations.rst

 Each tranformation has three functional parts: **Expression**, **Filter**, and **Rule**.

-The **expression** describes the required expression tree necessary for the rule to execute.
-The **filter** describes specific attributes of operands in the expression tree that must also be satified for the rule to execute.
-And the **rule** represents the replacement expression tree.
+The **expression** describes the required expression tree necessary in order for the rule to execute.
+The **filter** describes the specific attributes of operands in the expression tree that must also be satified for the rule to execute.
+And the **rule** represents the new, replacement expression tree.

 Example #1
 ----------